 Child Protection and Discipline Policy of the Interfaith Families Project 2009-2010

-Susan Archer, and the Cedar Lane Unitarian Universalist Church Code of Ethics for People Working with Children and Youth
+The Rev. Susan Archer, and the Cedar Lane Unitarian Universalist Church Code of Ethics for People Working with Children and Youth

-Dawn Star Borschelt,
+Dawn Star Borschelt, Director of Religious Education, Buxmont UU.

 Safety Policy for Children and Teens at the Unitarian Universalist Church of Rockville